j34-chapman/Guard/docs/planning.md

 ### Business benefits
-TODO: List high-level benefits that this product will provide.

 Improve the safety of women and men walking streets and passing through areas;

 - Users, emergency services and the government can work together to help incremenate criminals, allowing users a more accessible way to report crimes